What are the best whey protein alternatives?

 What is the best alternative to whey protein?

-Given the side effects and drawbacks outlined above, whey is not a great choice when it comes to protein powder.
-In fact, I would argue that any dairy-free protein is better than whey.
-If I had to pick an alternative to whey protein, it would be egg white protein.
-Unlike whey, egg whites are gut-friendly (more about this later), good for your skin, and environmentally friendly.
 Some people will try to tell you that egg whites do not measure up to whey, but this is simply not true.
 Both whey protein and egg white protein have complete amino acid profiles, and the same bioavailability score, which is measurement of how well the body can absorb and use a nutrient.
 Egg white protein is, from a nutritional standpoint, basically identical to whey protein, and comes with none of the side effects or negative externalities.
+Not all egg white protein powders are created equal, however.
+Continue reading to learn more.

 Why drink wholesome